top of page

 Grief is not linear and does not follow a schedule.
 It often appears in unexpected ways:

 There is nothing wrong with you for having these reactions.
-You are holding pain in a season that pressures people to perform joy — a season where the nervous system often becomes more sensitive, not less.
+You are holding pain in a season that pressures people to perform joy — a time when the nervous system often becomes more sensitive, not less.

-A common scenario: You arrive at a family gathering.
-There is laughter, decorating, stories of past holidays.
+You arrive at a family gathering.
+There is laughter, decorating, and stories of past holidays.
 Inside, you feel a tightness in your chest, tearfulness, or the urge to leave.
 These are natural somatic cues — your body alerting you that something feels different, tender, or emotionally unsafe.
 Your nervous system is responding exactly as it’s designed to.

 How to Cope with Holiday Grief and Loneliness